 During the 2007 financial crisis, former Citigroup CEO Charles Prince famously said: “When the music stops, in terms of liquidity, things will be complicated.
 But as long as the music is playing, you’ve got to get up and dance.”

 Looking at the bike-sharing business in China today, you see a lot of such dancing.
-You see a nice simple business that has been deluged with hype and money.
+You see a nice, attractive business being deluged with hype and money.

-But most importantly, you also see a lot of very questionable, non-economic behavior that will probably end badly, especially for investors.
+But most importantly, you also see a lot of very questionable, non-economic behavior that will probably end badly, especially for certain companies and their investors.
 For example:

 - Prices, increasingly subsidized by investors, remain very low and are almost certainly unprofitable, typically RMB 0.5-1 (7-14 US cents) per half hour.

 - Investment rounds are getting larger and more frequent.
-This business has morphed into a competition based mostly on capital.
-Already in 2017, Mobike has had two rounds of raising investments totaling around 300 million US dollars.
+This business has morphed into a competition based mostly on ability to raise capital.

-- Competitors are continuing to enter the market.
+- Competitors have streamed into the market.
 There are approximately 30 bike-sharing companies now operating in China – including Bluegogo, Ubike, Xiaoming Bike, Youon, Edaibu, and Qibei – with most founded in 2016.
-This business has low barriers to entry and this will create continued competitive pressure on already likely razor-thin, if not negative, operating margins.
+This creates continued competitive pressure on already likely razor-thin, if not negative, operating margins.

 Across the board, what we are seeing is non-economic behavior and a race for scale that is fueled by hype and enabled by easy access to money.
+That is not unheard in hot new tech sectors, but bike-sharing just seems a particularly extreme version of this.
 This is warping and distorting what is an ultimately very nice and popular consumer bicycle rental service.
-But the ‘music is playing’ and all the companies ‘have to dance’ – or leave the market.
-This is likely to end badly for everyone, except for the consumers and bike thieves.
+But the ‘music is playing’ and all the companies ‘have to dance’ – or exit the market.
+This is likely to end badly for many, except for the market leaders, the consumers and the bike thieves.

-The biggest part of this problem is the drive for scale.
+The biggest part of this situation is the drive for scale and market share.
 The leading companies are all trying to get big and capture market share, with Mobike reportedly having over 70 percent of the China market, measured both by the number of bikes and number of rides taken.

-However, the problem with this is there doesn’t appear to be any big advantages to scale.
+However, the problem with this is there doesn’t appear to be any big advantages to scale yet.
 It doesn’t create a superior service like in taxi ride-sharing (more drivers means shorter waiting times).
 It doesn’t get a network effect.
-It doesn’t create a much lower cost structure per unit.
+It isn’t clear this will create a much lower cost structure per unit.
 And it ultimately doesn’t stop any small company from spending RMB 200,000 and deploying 1,000 bikes in a particular neighborhood.

-The business model followed by so many bicycle-sharing companies just doesn’t appear (yet) to have any competitive advantage.
+The business model followed by so many bicycle-sharing companies just doesn’t appear (yet) to have any big competitive advantage.
+It’s a race for scale and operational excellence and efficiency.
 The market may well consolidate, but there is no reason yet to think the business itself will generate any type of exceptional profitability.
 The race for scale looks more like a race for a big sale or IPO.

 The other part of the problem is the hype and confusion between bicycle-sharing and ride-sharing.
 Here are a couple of things to keep in mind.

 - This is not a ride-sharing platform like Uber or Didi.
-It is not a two-sided platform with big competitive strengths and attractive software-type economics.
+It is not a two-sided platform with big competitive strengths based on enabled transactions between riders and drivers.
 There is no network effect.
-This is a traditional bicycle rental business with an app.
+This is a bicycle rental business with an app.

 - This is also not the Internet of Things, big data or a technology company.
-Yes, bicycle sharing has some hardware and software – but so do banks, hospitals and retail stores.
+Yes, bicycle sharing has some hardware, software and data – but so do banks, hospitals and retail stores.

 There has been a remarkable amount of hype about this business.
 Why is this happening in bike-sharing and not in other mobile apps?
 My own pet theory is that the brightly colored bikes are catchy to the eye and happen to be concentrated in the central business districts of Shanghai, Shenzhen and Beijing – exactly where investors and journalists spend their days.